Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 - Wet the 'bowl' shape at the bottom of the flower and roll it between your fingers mat to form a stem.

 - I find it helpful to push a pen or pencil into the centre of the flower.
 Press down hard on it and continue shaping the flower.

-- Please see the image below.
+- Please see the image above.

 I hope you will enjoy this tutorial.
 If you decide to try making your own flowers, please feel free to send me your images, I would love to see them.

 Sally Gulbrandsen (author) from Norfolk on April 08, 2017:

 I do sell my work locally and also in my Etsy store but feel that it might be prohibitively expensive to make enough flowers to cover a 7-foot tree.
 Making these flowers or similar ones are simple once you have learned the basics of felting.
 I suggest starting with one of my earlier felt flowers Tutorials and progressing onto this one.
 Felting can be very addictive but it can also be very time-consuming.
 I very much appreciate the feedback.
 Thank you so much.